Total Pageviews

 Our time together that night began my transformation.
 I experienced joy for the first time without alcohol.

-We’ve been together for a lifetime and the joy increases daily.
-Someday, I hope to be able to show her how much I appreciate her and how grateful I am for all she's done.
+We’ve been together for a lifetime, and the joy increases daily.
+Someday, I hope to show her how grateful I am for all she's done.